microsoft/PR-Metrics/PipelinesTasks/PRMetrics/src/task/tests/manualTests/Instructions.md

 1. Rename `rename.ts` to `temporary.ts` and `initial/rename.ts` to
    `initial/temporary.ts`.
 1. Delete `delete.ts`.
-1. Add the following to the end of `linesToAdd.ts`:
+1. Add the following to the end of `linesToAdd.ts` and `temporary.ts`:

    ```TypeScript
    // Added Line